Chip Award Winner

 If you just want to set one of the relays and don’t know the current state of the other relay, you can get the state with get_state or you can use set_selected_state.

-Running monoflop timers will be overwritten if this function is called.
+All running monoflop timers will be aborted if this function is called.

 Function ID: